nguyenphuminh/smallm/README.md

 * Context Window: 1024 tokens.
 * Stopping: EOS token for fixed limit (10240 by default).
 * Simple repetition penalty with 64 latest tokens.

+The current configuration is designed to squeeze out the best possible performance out of an 8gb 5070, you can change the configs to match your card.

 ## Copyrights and License